virtual-labs/exp-context-switching-iiith/experiment/theory.md

 ---------------

+## Mapcode approach to understand the system during context switching

+In this app

 ## Context switching in Linux

 Now that we know about context switch, let us look at it on our own linux machines.